daydy225/fullstack-hy2022-backend/part3/phonebook/README.md

 ## step 5

 Expand the backend so that new phonebook entries can be added by making HTTP POST requests to the address http://localhost:3001/api/persons.
 Generate a new id for phonebook entry with a random range of numebers between 1 and 100000000.

+## step 6

+Implement error handling for creating new entries.
+The request is not allowed to succeed, if:

+The name or number is missing
+The name already exists in the phonebook